aws-samples/aws-amplify-connect/DEPLOY.md

 In a browser navigate to the generated URL, then select "Users and Groups" and using the "Create user" button create a new user for yourself with a valid email address, but untick and don't enter a phone number.

-While you are waiting for the signup email to arrive, edit your new account and add your newly created user to the "Uploaders" group.
+While you are waiting for the signup email to arrive, `edit your new account and add your newly created user to the "Uploaders" group`.

 ## Create Connect Users (Agents)